10 Tips to Supercharge & Improve Your Morning Routine

 8. Get Outside During the Day

 The natural light/dark cycle of sunlight and darkness helps promote healthy sleep patterns.
-When not exposed to natural sunlight during the day, and are exposed to blue light at night, the circadian rhythm can get off.
+When we are not exposed to natural sunlight during the day, and are exposed to blue light at night, the circadian rhythm can get off.
+Unfortunately, most Americans spend most of the day inside working, going to school, or at home.

 In addition to limiting blue light at night, make sure to get outside (even if the sun is not out) in natural daylight.
 Natural light exposure can help promote healthy sleep at night and lead to an energetic, productive morning.

 Generally, three to five cups of coffee per day is considered safe for most people.
-However, there is a wide variance of individual sensitivity.
+However, there is a wide variance in individual sensitivity.

-If consuming too much caffeine, consider switching some or all intake to tea or other lower caffeine drinks.
+If you consume too much caffeine, consider switching some or all caffeinated beverages to tea or other lower caffeine drinks in the morning for sustained energy.

 10. Check with a Doctor

-If chronically waking up feeling tired, even with healthy sleep hygiene practices, check-in with a doctor.
-Underlying health issues and sleep disorders may be impacting energy and sleep, including chronic fatigue syndrome, restless leg syndrome, and sleep apnea.
+If you are chronically waking up feeling tired, even with healthy sleep hygiene practices, check-in with a doctor.
+Underlying health issues and sleep disorders may be impacting your energy and sleep, including chronic fatigue syndrome, restless leg syndrome, and sleep apnea.

 A doctor can help pinpoint the root of the cause regarding why you are always waking up tired.